subirvarma/GeneralCognitics/_posts/StatisticalMechanics4.md

 where $Z_W$ is the corresponding partition function.

 Autoregressive generation may therefore be interpreted as a sequence of local energy-minimization decisions.
 At each step the model selects a token lying in a relatively low-energy region conditioned on the previously generated sequence.
 Unlike diffusion models, which optimize all variables simultaneously through stochastic relaxation, autoregressive models perform this optimization sequentially, one variable at a time.
 At first sight these approaches appear fundamentally different.
 Diffusion models optimize an entire state simultaneously, whereas autoregressive models appear to make irrevocable local decisions.

+Though auto regressive generation remains the most popular way to implement LLMs, there are efforts underway to use a more explicit energy based approach to generating language.
+For example an analog to LEPP type generation that models the cognitive state explicitly is the [LD4LG](https://arxiv.org/abs/2212.09462) model.
+An analog to DEPP type generation in which the cognitive state is modeled implicitly is the work by [Austin et.al.](https://arxiv.org/abs/2107.03006), and more recent [Mercury](https://arxiv.org/html/2506.17298v1) model.

 ### Sequential Optimization and Global Coherence